-Meet The Founding Team
+Meet The Founding Members

 Kyra Philbert, RN

 Kyra Philbert (she/her) is a queer biracial (Black/White) ciswoman settler living on unceded Coast Salish territories, specially those of the Sḵwx̱wú7mesh, Stó:lō, Səl̓ílwətaʔ/Selilwitulh and xʷməθkʷəy̓əm Nations.
-She is a registered nurse with clinical experience in emergencies rooms of various sizes and home health.
+She is a registered nurse with clinical experience in emergency rooms of various sizes and home health.
 In 2022, Kyra completed a second undergraduate degree in Gender, Race, Sexuality and Social Justice.
 Currently she is focused on her thesis project for her Masters of Science in Nursing.
 She plans on getting a PhD with interests in concepts of (outdoor) recreation, health and Blackness in settler Canada.

 She sits on board of ZeeZee Theatre (2021), a local theatre company devoted to telling diverse stories and one of the co-founders of the Coalition of African, Caribbean and Black Nurses in BC.